 When considering statement positions within a program the code included by a COPY instruction statement should be considered rather than the COPY itself.
 For example if a COPY statement in a macrodefinition brings in global and local definition statements, it may appear immediately after the prototype statement.
-However, since global definition statements must come before local definition statements, if global and local definition statements, if global and local definition statements, if global and local definition the macro definition which contains the COPY, the COPY must occur between the explicit global definition statements and the explicit local definition statements.
+However, since global definition statements must come before local definition statements must come before local definition statements are also specified explicitly in the macro definition which contains the COPY, the COPY must occur between the explicit global definition statements and the explicit local definition statements.